 Where can you go whale watching?

 Whale watching off Vancouver and Vancouver Island

-The West Coast of the Vancouver Islands is a place to look for whales, especially in autumn and spring.
-Then the gray whales pass the Pacific coast on their way to the feeding grounds in the Arctic or into the waters of Central America or Hawaii, where they give birth to their young.
-Tofino and Ucluelet celebrate each year in spring Whale festival to return the gray whales, The south and east coast of the Vancouver Islands, on the other hand, is a good place for whale watching all year round.
+The West Coast of Vancouver Island is a place to be in Autumn and in the spring it is worth keeping an eye out for whales.
+That is when the gray whales pass the Pacific coast on their way to the feeding grounds in the Arctic or to the waters of Central America or Hawaii, where they give birth to their young.
+Tofino and Ucluelet celebrate in spring every year Whale festival to return the gray whales, The south and east coast of the Vancouver Islands, on the other hand, is a good place for whale watching all year round.
 Before Telegraph Cove, Sayward or Victoria, Orca families romp around the year and replicate their prey in the coastal waters.

 Accommodations near whale stations on Vancouver Island

 Whale watching in Glacier Bay and the Inside Passage off Juneau in Alaska